Updated 17th January 2022, summary added

 The actions of the Race Director contravened the General Principles.
 By sending an illegitimate unlap message that selectively unlapped some competitors, some of the competitors were impeded from participating in the rest of the race.
 This selective application was therefore not ‘fair and equitable’.

-As per the document issued after the protest relating to article 48.12, the stewards reached there conclusion based on two interpretations, both of which are incorrect within the context the regulations and the events in the final laps of the Abu Dhabi Grand Prix.
+As per the document issued after the protest relating to article 48.12, the stewards reached their conclusion based on two interpretations, both of which are incorrect within the context the regulations and the events in the final laps of the Abu Dhabi Grand Prix.

 The stewards incorrectly asserted that Article 15.3 allows the Race Director to control the use of the safety car.
 This is as a result of the Red Bull evidence that ‘Article 15.3 gives the Race Director “overriding authority” over “the use of the safety car”